 For more information on how invasive Phragmites is impacting Lake Erie and local marsh-nesting birds, check out Part 1 of Bird Studies Canada’s publication on environmental issues affecting Lake Erie.

-Help address Phragmites and other pressing issues, support the Lake Erie Challenge!
+Help address Phragmites and other pressing issues.
+Support the Lake Erie Challenge today!